iovisor/bcc/docs/reference_guide.md

 This polls from all open perf ring buffers, calling the callback function that was provided when calling open_perf_buffer for each entry.

 The timeout parameter is optional and measured in milliseconds.
+In its absence, polling continues indefinitely.

 Example: